 - x264 HD Benchmark 4.0 32-bit: Pass 1 – 153.87 fps, Pass 2 – 32.78 fps.

 We didn’t get to ran tests in the undervolted profile in this case, but you can find what to expect from the undervolted Core i7-8565U in a similar chassis from our review of the ZenBook UX433FN series.

-With that out of the way, let’s talk about the gaming experience, but we’re not going to get much in depth, as we’re dealing with a pre-production unit here and some of the results might be skewed and could lead to incorrect conclusions.
-We will however update this section in the future.
+With that out of the way, let’s talk about the gaming experience, but we’re not going to get much in-depth, as we’re dealing with a pre-production unit here.

 We ran a couple of games on our test-unit, and I’ve compiled the results in the following table.
 All the games were tested at FHD resolution and High graphics settings, on the default voltage profile, and I’ve also added the following gaming ultrabooks as reference points: the Asus ZenBook UX433 (MX150 10DE 1D12 variant), the Asus Zebook UX331(MX150 10DE 1D12 variant) and the Acer Swift 3 (MX150 10DE 1D12 variant).